herdiagusthio/flight-search-and-aggregation-system/README.md

 - **Provider Abstraction**: Each airline implements the `FlightProvider` interface for consistent integration
 - **Timeout Management**: Two-tier timeout system (per-provider and global search limits)
 - **Error Isolation**: Provider failures don't cascade; successful responses are still returned
+- **Data Validation**: Flight data is validated during normalization with graceful error handling

+### Data Quality & Validation

+The system implements automatic validation of flight data to ensure data integrity:

+#### Validation Rules

+Each flight is validated after normalization from provider data:

+- **Time Consistency**: Arrival time must be chronologically after departure time
+- **Required Fields**: All flights must have:
+  - Flight number
+  - Airline code
+  - Departure airport code
+  - Arrival airport code

+#### Graceful Degradation

+Invalid flights are handled gracefully:

+- Validation errors are logged with flight details (provider, flight number, error reason)
+- Invalid flights are skipped and excluded from search results
+- Other valid flights from the same provider are still returned
+- Search continues even if some providers return invalid data
+- No errors are returned to the user unless all providers fail

+#### Duration Mismatch Handling

+Provider-reported durations may differ from calculated time differences due to:
+- Different calculation methods (elapsed time vs. flight time)
+- Timezone considerations
+- Data source inconsistencies

+**Approach**: Duration mismatches log a warning but don't fail validation, as the calculated time difference is used for ranking and filtering.

 ### Data Flow